yezyilomo/dictfier/README.md

 # dictfier

-**dictfier** is a library to convert Python class instances(Objects) both **flat** and **nested** into a dictionary data structure.
+**dictfier** is a library to convert/serialize Python class instances(Objects) both **flat** and **nested** into a dictionary data structure.
 It's very useful in converting Python Objects into JSON format especially for nested objects, because they can't be handled well by json library

 ### Prerequisites

--python version >= 2.7
+python version >= 2.7

 ### Installing
 For python3